Glass vs. Acrylic

 Choosing the framing material is an important consideration as it can both protect the artwork and allow you to view the piece unhindered.
-There are many different types of glass and acrylic frame glazing, all offering their own benefits.
+There are many different types of glass for framing and acrylic glazing, all offering their own benefits.
 Specially made glass can feature anti-reflective properties or UV protection; similarly, acrylic can be made with UV filters or non-glare properties.
 However, each glazing material has its drawbacks.
 Glass can easily shatter and it is heavy; acrylic, on the other hand, can build up static and is easily scratched, so care must be taken when cleaning.
-Whichever framing material you choose, it is best to weigh all options—and ask yourself the right questions—before making a decision.
+Whichever framing material you choose, it is best to weigh all options between Glass vs Acrylic —and ask yourself the right questions—before making a decision.